Welcome to today's edition of the Rush 24-7 podcast.

 I can no more disown him than I can disown the black community.

-And who on more than one occasion has uttered racial or ethnic stereotypes that made me cringe, these people are a part of me and they're a part of America, this country that I love.
+These people are a part of me and they're a part of America, this country that I love.

 That's his big famous race speech back in March of 2008.

-One of his good buddies, Bill Ayers, blew up the Pentagon and said his only regret was they didn't do more.
+So if words incite, and I'd say Obama has heard plenty of them, one of his good buddies, Bill Ayers, blew up the Pentagon and said his only regret was they didn't do more.

-So if President Clinton and Obama want to run around and talk about the power of words to incite behavior and ignore what happened on the ground in Waco, Texas.
+So if President Clinton and Obama want to run around and talk about the power of words to incite behavior and ignore what happened on the ground in Waco, Texas, then I'm sure we can find in their pasts plenty of people who have had very provocative words for them.

-Now this poll, this is from the pew center.
+Now this poll, this is from the Pew Center.

 Nearly 80% of Americans say they can't and they have little faith that the massive federal bureaucracy can solve the nation's ills.